DevMountain/endpoint-testing-mini/README.md

 ### Instructions

-* Click on the fifth request from the collection `GET - Students by Email`.
+* Click on the third request from the collection `GET - Students by Email`.
 * Click the `Send` button.
   * You should see the student who's email equals `gdee@clickbank.net`.
 * Create a test that checks that the status code is `200`.